 5. You have an inertia of 57.0 kg and are standing at rest on an iced-over pond in your skates.
-Suddenly, your 73.0 kg brother skates in from the left at $v_x = +4.0 \,\mathrm{m/s}$ and collides elastically with you.
-(You can suspend your disbelief and accept that an elastic collision is possible here because you and your brother are both wearing inflatable "Sumo suits!") (a) What is the two siblings' relative speed before the collision? (b) Given the details stated of the collision, what do you expect the two siblings' relative speed to be after the collision? (c) If your brother's final velocity is $v_x = +0.492 \,\mathrm{m/s}$, what is your final velocity (computed using momentum conservation)? (d) Is your answer to part c consistent with your answer to part b? (e) What is the change in kinetic energy of the you+brother system?
+Suddenly, your 73.0 kg brother skates in from the left at $v_x = +4.0 \text{ m/s}$ and collides elastically with you.
+(You can suspend your disbelief and accept that an elastic collision is possible here because you and your brother are both wearing inflatable "Sumo suits!") (a) What is the two siblings' relative speed before the collision? (b) Given the details stated of the collision, what do you expect the two siblings' relative speed to be after the collision? (c) If your brother's final velocity is $v_x = +0.492 \text{ m/s}$ , what is your final velocity (computed using momentum conservation)? (d) Is your answer to part c consistent with your answer to part b? (e) What is the change in kinetic energy of the you+brother system?
 (You can either calculate this change explicitly or else argue from the problem details what the physics says this change must be.)

 6. A 2500 kg truck is sitting at rest (in neutral) when it is rear-ended by a 1500 kg car going 20.0 m/s.
 After the collision, the two vehicles stick together. (a) What is the final speed of the car-truck combination? (b) What is the kinetic energy of the two-vehicle system before the collision? (c) What is the kinetic energy of the system after the collision? (d) Based on the results of (b) and (c), what can you conclude about which type of collision this is?
-[You can learn from (b) and (c) whether or not the collision is elastic, but you can't easily tell from (b) and (c) whether the collision is inelastic vs. totally inelastic.] (e) Calculate the coefficient of restitution for this collision.
+[You can learn from (b) and (c) whether or not the collision is elastic, but you can't easily tell from (b) and (c) whether the collision.
 Is this the result you would expect for the coefficient in this type of collision?

-Please check in with Bill or Melina before you leave, so that we can give you some quick feedback on your work and get your impressions of the appropriateness of today's assignment.
+\\\ Please check in with one of the instructors before you leave, so that we can give you some quick feedback on your work and get your impressions of the appropriateness of today's assignment. \\\ phys008/ws05.tex